AlexHamlyn/MemoryMachine/README.md

 MemoryMachine is a lightweight and flexible TypeScript module designed for Roblox-TS.
 It allows you to store, retrieve, and manage in-game “memories” (data points) efficiently.
 Features include:

 - Store any type of data with a unique key.
-- (Optional) categories for organizing memories.
+- (Optional) categories for organising memories.
 - (Optional) Time-to-live (TTL) support for temporary data.
 - Automatic cleanup of expired memories.
 - Easy retrieval, existence checks, and deletion of memories.